 The Anaheim Brewery first opened its doors in 1870.
-After a seven decade closure sparked by Prohibition, the oldest brewery in town is back with recipes of new and old.
+After a seven-decade closure sparked by Prohibition, the oldest brewery in town is back with recipes of new and old.
 Try the Anaheim 1888 styled after an original recipe or the Anaheim Oktoberfest Lager, a Bavarian-style beer with an equally historic inspired recipe.
 Oktoberfest is so fun, it’s celebrated twice at the Anaheim Brewery.
-Join the festivities with beer, bratwurst, dancing and live music October 5 and 12.
+Join the festivities with beer, bratwurst, dancing, and live music on October 5 and 12.

 Hit up the Brewery Trail on La Palma Avenue

 Beers of a feather flock together.
 Isn’t that how the saying goes?
 The La Palma Avenue Beer Trail offers everything from sours to IPAs to porters all within a six-mile stretch.
 Discover ten amazing breweries where you can try roughly 100 different beers at any given time.
 Start with The Bruery, the oldest brewery on the block, to the newest stop Brewery X where you can relax with a pint of their West Coast IPA in the colorful garden.

 Go on a Beer Crawl in Center City